About Danlamp

 SOREN MADSEN – INVENTOR OF THE SM-LAMP

 In the period from 1966 to 1984 Danlamp was managed by one of the great pioneers of the lighting industry, Soren Madsen.
-Soren Madsen advanced the development of the incandescent lamp in both quality and design and is now acknowledged as one of the masters of light.
+Soren Madsen advanced the development of incandescent light bulbs in both quality and design and is now acknowledged as one of the masters of light.

 For a long period Soren Madsen was the main supplier for the Danish state and all employees in the state could bathe in the light of the SM-lamp.